Imperial-Opentrons-Users/MRes_2023_Protocols/Team_1/ReadMe.md

 _The reservoirs must be carefully prepared as follows:_
 - A1: overall Master Mix for the PCR step
 - A2: water
-- A3: overall mixed lysis buffer for the sample preparation step (DNARelease Additive + Dilution Buffer, 5ul/250ul, thoroughly mixed and vortexed)
+- A3: overall mixed lysis buffer for the sample preparation step (DNARelease Additive + Dilution Buffer, 5µl/250µl, thoroughly mixed and vortexed)
 - A4: same as A3, overall lysis buffer in the first 9 wells of the reservoir, except for the last well which has water just for the control (will be H12 in the PCR plate)

 #### Overview of preparing the reservoir
 ![Here is how you would set up the reservoir](asset/ReservoirSetup.png)

 Note that depending on the genotyping-specific PCR being carried out, the master mix composition in the A1 reservoir wells will have different primers.
-The A1 Master Mix must also be prepared taking into account that for a 10ul PCR reaction volume.
+The A1 Master Mix must also be prepared taking into account that for a 10µl PCR reaction volume.
-Instead of adding 0.25ul of the gDNA, 1ul (of a more dilute sample) will be added, so 0.75ul less water will be added in preparing the overall MM.
+Instead of adding 0.25µl of the gDNA, 1ul (of a more dilute sample) will be added, so 0.75µl less water will be added in preparing the overall Master Mix.

 #### Overview of setting up the labware in the OT2 block layout
 ![Here is how you would set up the blocks](asset/LabwareOverview.png)

 ### How to use code
-Run 'user_input.py' and you will prompted with 2 automation options
+Run 'user_input.py' and you will be prompted with 2 automation options
 - 1: Lysis + Dilution and PCR setup
 - 2: PCR setup only

-Afterwards, you will prompted to enter PCR annealing temperature (Celsius) and extension time (seconds).
+Afterwards, you will be prompted to enter PCR annealing temperature (Celsius) and extension time (seconds).

 Once that is done, a Python script (OT2_script.py) is generated for you to upload onto the OpenTron.

 ### Part 1: Larvae sample preparation
 Brief description of what the code does:
-- 20.5ul lysis buffer (from reservoir A3) is added to each well in the PCR 96-well rack (already in the thermocycler).
+- 20.5µl lysis buffer (from reservoir A3) is added to each well in the PCR 96-well rack (already in the thermocycler).
 Note that the tips aren't changed between adding the lysis buffer.
-As a p20 is being used, 20.5ul had to be divided, adding 10.25ul lysis buffer twice.
+As a p20 is being used, 20.5ul had to be divided, adding 10.25µl lysis buffer twice.
 - The control well (H12) contains only water and no lysis buffer.
 This has been coded by using a different reservoir (A4) where the last well contains only water and the other wells contain lysis buffer.
 - Thermocycler lid will automatically close and the heating for the sample prep (lysis) begins.

 ### Part 2: Multiplexed PCR for larvae genotyping
 **Includes combined transfer step (transition from part 1 to part 2)**
 - When the thermocycler is finished, the lid will open automatically and there will be a 'hold step', allowing you to take the post-lysis plate out, switch it with the plate in Block 1, and place the Block 1 plate in the thermocycler.
-- A p300 is used to add 61.5ul of water to each well (post-lysis) to dilute the samples 1 in 4, allowing for 1ul of the gDNA to be added in the PCR step.
+- A p300 is used to add 61.5µl of water to each well (post-lysis) to dilute the samples 1 in 4, allowing for 1ul of the gDNA to be added in the PCR step.

 **Setting up the PCR**
-- The p20 is used to add 9ul of the overall PCR Master Mix (in reservoir A1) to each well of the newly switched PCR rack in the thermocycler.
+- The p20 is used to add 9µl of the overall PCR Master Mix (in reservoir A1) to each well of the newly switched PCR rack in the thermocycler.
 The same tip is used every time here, as just the Master Mix is being added.
-- Then, changing the tip every time, the p20 is used to transfer 1ul of each sample of gDNA (from the Block 1 PCR rack), to the wells of the PCR rack in the thermocycler.
+- Then, changing the tip every time, the p20 is used to transfer 1µl of each sample of gDNA (from the Block 1 PCR rack), to the wells of the PCR rack in the thermocycler.
 - Thermocycler lid will automatically close and the heating will start.
     - Denaturation temperature: 98 degrees C, 300s
     - PCR loop: